 With the improved insights, worldwide efforts now focus on treatment opportunities for VWM, which are in different stages of development.
 Considering the low prevalence and the high variation in age of onset and disease course of VWM, clinical trial design for VWM faces several challenges.
 The need for an unbiased group of academic medical experts to assist in the drug development processes and clinical trial design became evident.
 For this purpose, the VWM Consortium has been established, consisting of 9 (pediatric) neurologists from 8 academic medical centers worldwide, all involved in leukodystrophy patient care and research.

-The mission of our global consortium is to enable and accelerate therapeutics for Vanishing White Matter, aiming at accessibility and affordability for all patients.
-To this purpose, we established an international collaboration, which engages partners to provide unbiased analyses of different therapeutics, using smart trial design to address recruitment challenges of this rare disease.
+The mission of our consortium is to enable and accelerate therapeutics for Vanishing White Matter, aiming at accessibility and affordability for all patients.
+To this purpose, our international collaboration engages partners to provide unbiased analyses of different therapeutics, using smart trial design to address recruitment challenges, and promotes efficient and effective use of therapeutics in this rare disease.